 According to a 2012 study published in the Psychologist-Manager Journal, there’s little if any correlation between employee credit and job performance.
 But that doesn’t stop employers from checking the credit of prospective employees during the hiring process.

-Outside of the handful of states (including Connecticut and Indiana) where the practice is banned or severely restricted, job applicants should expect to have their credit checked.
+Outside of the handful of states (including Connecticut and Illinois) where the practice is banned or severely restricted, job applicants should expect to have their credit checked.
 According to a survey by Demos, a think tank that focuses on consumer finance issues, one in four job applicants have had their credit run, and one in seven has been advised that they were denied a job due to poor credit (such disclosures are required in some jurisdictions).
 Applicant credit is especially likely to factor into hiring decisions made by financial institutions and government agencies, as well as for positions that require a security clearance.

 5. Trouble Getting a Cell Phone Contract